The Forest Row Village Hall

 Henry Freshfield Memorial

 The Village Hall was built and gifted to the Forest Row community in memory of Henry Freshfield who died in 1891, aged 14.
-This memorial stone can be found inside the Village Hall.
+This memorial stone can be found in the foyer of the Village Hall.

 Forest Row War Memorial